 AAMET Requires 4 Case Studies according to the AAMET guidelines plus possible additional demonstration of competencies per individual assessment by mentor.
 A recorded session can substitute for one of the case studies.

-Betty is requesting three written case studies and one a recorded EFT session of you working with a client.
+Your requirement: three written case studies and one a recorded EFT session of you working with a client.
 Whenever you submit some or all of these, Betty will review them carefully and provide feedback.
 We also plan a time to discuss them.
 If any core skills seem to be missing or need more practice, Betty may require further work before Certification is approved.
 Here are four things to note:

 1) One of the studies is a personal report of how you’ve successfully used EFT for your own issue.